 WHO Framework Convention on Tobacco Control

 The Netherlands and the European Union have joined the WHO Framework Convention on Tobacco Control (FCTC).
-The FCTC aims to reduce tobacco use and has more than 170 parties worldwide.
+The FCTC aims to reduce tobacco use and has more than 180 parties worldwide.
+At RIVM we contribute to the science base needed to propose guidelines for the implementation of article 9 and 10.
 Article 9 of the FCTC deals with the composition of tobacco products, including the additives.
 According to Article 10 of the FCTC, tobacco manufacturers must disclose this composition to the governments of the countries where they market their products.

 WHO CC for Tobacco Product Regulation and Control is led by Dr Doctor (Doctor) Reinskje Talhout, top expert Tobacco at RIVM Centre for Health Protection.

 - Overview WHO Collaborating Centres

 - WHO CC for Antimicrobial Resistance Epidemiology and Surveillance

 - WHO CC on Chemical Food Safety

 - WHO CC for Family of International Classifications

 - WHO CC for Infectious Disease Preparedness and IHR monitoring and evaluation

 - WHO CC for Laboratory Preparedness and Response for High Threat Pathogens and Biorisk